Weather Rockets - Defining A Special Kind Of Sounding Rocket

 This brings us to a special kind of sounding rocket called the weather rocket.
 These specialized meteorological projectiles literally fill the space between the maximum reach of weather balloons and the lowest orbit of weather satellites.

-This post examines what a weather rocket is, its characteristics, as well as how it functions in more detail.
+This post examines what a weather rocket is, its characteristics, and how it functions in more detail.
 It also takes a look at the larger sounding rocket category in which it falls.

-The introduction provided some clues as to what a weather rocket is but leaves most questions unanswered.
-To start understanding this meteorological "device," one needs to address its classification as a type of sounding rocket first.
+The introduction provided some clues as to what a weather rocket is, but leaves most questions unanswered.
+To start understanding this meteorological “device,” one first needs to address its classification as a type of sounding rocket.

 The best way to summarize the relationship between the two is with the following statement: